gfazioli/mantine-reflection/CONTRIBUTING.md

 ## Code contributors

-Here's a list of all the people who have contributed to the codebase of this project so far:
+Here is a list of all the people who have contributed to the codebase of this project so far:

 [![Contributors list](https://contrib.rocks/image?repo=gfazioli/mantine-reflection)](https://github.com/gfazioli/mantine-reflection/graphs/contributors)